Omsh24/Noter/readme.md

 3. Try to always use .js extention in all files even if not neccessary.
 4. Everytime there is a change in .env file we have to restart the server manually, this cannot be done by nodemon.
 5. Cors - allows the backend and frontend to communicate with each other while running on different ports.
+6. To add the functionality to upload files like videos and image we have to use something like multer and cloudinary to store them, they will be shown in website using url.